 If your dryer's not drying clothes or it's taking longer than usual, you could have a build-up of lint in the lint trap door.
 Here's how to clean your dryer lint trap.

-When we purchased our home in July it came with a used washer and dryer.
-Bonus!
-We were thrilled because that was one less thing we needed to buy.
+When we purchased our home in July it came with a used washer and clothes dryer.
+We were thrilled because that was one less appliance we needed to buy.

-Well, here it is, a year and a half later and we are still dealing with the same dryer and taking FOREVER to get a load done.
+Here it is, a year and a half later and we are still dealing with the same dryer and taking FOREVER to get a load done.
 We have threatened about a dozen times to buy a new one but it still kinda worked so we kept putting it off.

-How to Clean the Dryer Lint Trap
+Cleaning the Dryer Lint Screen:

 Here is my lint trap.
 You can judge me by how gross it is because it is bad.
-And this is when its “clean" and the lint has been removed.
+And this is when it's "clean" and the lint has been removed.
 EWWW!

-I immediately brought it to my sink and when I turned the water on I noticed the water wouldn't even go through the mesh.
-Air is supposed to come through this filter, and if water can't get through then that makes sense as to why hot air wasn't making it through.
+When I turned the water on it wouldn't even go through the mesh.
+Airflow is supposed to come through this filter, and if water can't get through then that makes sense as to why hot air wasn't making it through.